-The walk, beginning at the Pink Lakes picnic area, reveals why Victoria's second largest national park is so popular.
+Begin at the Pink Lakes picnic area and discover why Victoria's second largest national park is so popular.
 In spring, four of the park's lakes – Becking, Crosbie, Roulton and Kenyon – turn a vivid pink.
 This effect is caused by the release of a red pigment called carotene by algae in the water.
 The brilliant colour is best viewed at dawn, in the late afternoon or under a cloudy sky.

 The huge flatlands of Murray-Sunset National Park also provide refuge for some unusual plants and animals.
 It is home to Victoria's largest flower, the Murray lily and Australia's rarest bird, the black-eared miner.
-In this untouched wilderness, you will also find a diversity of habitats, including Murray River billabongs, wetlands, woodlands, semiarid sand dunes and salt pans.
+Wander through this untouched wilderness and find a diversity of habitats, including Murray River billabongs, wetlands, woodlands, semiarid sand dunes and salt pans.

 - Always carry extra water, wear strong and comfortable shoes, keep the sun off your face with a hat, and take a warm jumper and waterproof jacket.

 - Never camp beneath a river red gum – they can drop their limbs in any weather.

 - Take care when swimming.
 Submerged branches and dangerous currents can be hazardous.